 The lid frame section is slightly (32 vs 25mm) deeper and the acrylic is typically 2mm thicker.
-The easiest way to visually distinguish a MP from a LP is by looking at the inner frame profile which is 90 degree, rather than angled.
+The inner frame profile is 90 degree, rather than angled, but as mentioned above this alone is not definitive.
 There are two versions of the MP but parts are interchangeable so not important here.

 Flush / Flush 2G

 The closing seal is mounted in a rebate machined to the underside of the acrylic lid.
 This does unfortunately weaken the sides/corners and can lead to these breaking, particularly if a rope is trapped beneath.
 Flush hatches are supported using stays which are secured through the acrylic, with pads to the exterior.

 The original flush (1G) has the hinge fittings bonded to the acrylic whilst the 2G has the hinges bolted through the acrylic.
 Handles are similar to Low/Medium Profile with curved exterior design.

 The closing seal is mounted to the lower frame, not the acrylic (which is thus of constant thickness).
 Handles are recessed and need a star key (or winch handle) to release from the outside